4 Multivariate Data Analysis

 Learning Outcomes

-• Create bivariate point plots and box plots
+• Create bivariate scatterplots and box plots

 • Use plot aesthetics to code by additional variables

-Add and interpret linear and non-linear smoothers
+• Add and interpret linear and non-linear smoothers

 4.1.1 References

-4.2 Multivariate Data
+4.2 Motivation for Multivariate Data Analysis

 library(tidyverse)